danmbrown/city-of-whispers/Moves.md

 - You had to retrace your steps; ask the Magistrate whose attention you attracted

 ### Ear to the Ground (Lore)
 When you listen out for interesting information, name something you’re especially interested in -- a public figure, a faction, a neighborhood, an event, etc. -- and roll +Lore.
+If you have a connection to the neighborhood, you may roll with advantage.

 - **12+** The Magistrate will tell you a rumor related to the named subject.
 Mark Heat to get a second rumor of the Magistrate’s choice.
 - **10+** You may mark Heat to hear a rumor related to the named subject, or the Magistrate will tell you an interesting but unrelated rumor.